GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-03-25 08:54:55 IST
+This content is dynamically generated in Indian Time (IST): 2025-03-25 09:16:57 IST

 Current Weather in Coimbatore:
-Temperature: 26.03 °C
+Temperature: 27.74 °C
-Condition: mist
+Condition: haze